algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - push the following program bytes to the stack
 - LogicSigVersion >= 3

-## pushint
+## pushint uint

 - Opcode: 0x81 {varuint int}
 - Pops: _None_
 - Pushes: uint64
-- push the following varuint encoded bytes to the stack as an integer
+- push immediate UINT to the stack as an integer
 - LogicSigVersion >= 3